Justice and Society Program

 Discussions topics include: Law, Morality, and Justice; Autonomy and Justice; The Economy and Justice; Gender and Justice; Race and Justice; Criminal Justice and the Morality of Punishment; and International Justice.

 Roundtable discussions are led by two distinguished and experienced moderators: a judge and a professor of law or political theory.
-The 2013 Justice and Society Seminar was moderated by Justice Goodwin Liu of the California Supreme Court and Professor Michael Fitts of University of Pennsylvania Law School.
-Among our past moderators are the late U.S. Supreme Court Justices Harry A. Blackmun and William J. Brennan, Jr., and current Justice Ruth Bader Ginsburg; Judges Rosemary Barkett, William Fletcher, Abner Mikva, Jon Newman, Myron Thompson and John Walker; and Professors Peter Edelman, Louis Henkin, Harold Hongju Koh, Burt Neuborne, Michael Sandel, and William Treanor.
+Among our past moderators are the late U.S. Supreme Court Justices Harry A. Blackmun and William J. Brennan, Jr., and current Justice Ruth Bader Ginsburg; California Supreme Court Justice Goodwin Liu; Judges Rosemary Barkett, William Fletcher, Abner Mikva, Jon Newman, Diarmuid O'Scannlain, Myron Thompson, and John Walker; and Professors Peter Edelman, Michael Fitts, Louis Henkin, Harold Hongju Koh, Burt Neuborne, Charles Ogletree, Michael Sandel, and William Treanor.

 Seminar participants are distinguished individuals chosen from a variety of fields who bring a wealth of personal and professional experience to the discussion.
 They are often leaders in their respective communities who have reached a point where they are ready to take pause from their often hectic daily routine, and revisit the values and ideals that guide their work.
 Past participants include individuals from law, business, academia, journalism, medicine, nongovernmental organizations, and government.